Eliott Dupuy

 I have written a comprehensive guide on How to Buy the RIGHT Domain Name, which you may want to take a look at.
 In general, here is what is important:

-• You need to choose something unique.
-The general rule of thumb is that if you search Google for a name and there is no established business or product already using that name.
+• You need to pick something unique.
+The general rule of thumb is that when you search Google for the name there isn’t an established business or product that already has the same name.

-• Your name should be easy to remember, reflect your brand, and be simple.
-You don't want to make it any harder than it already isnot provided well-known.
+• Your name must be memorable, brandable, and simple.
+You don’t want to make it harder than it already is to be found and known.

-• You should own the .com domain of your name.
-This is crucial.
-It's surprising how many people overlook this and ignore their domain name entirely.
-If you want people to view your business as professional, ensure you have the .com extension.
+• You need to have the .com of your name.
+This is critical.
+It’s unbelievable how many people take this for granted and just completely disregard their domain name.
+If you want people to take your business seriously, make sure you have the .com.

 A good process for creating a business name